Herman's Head: Proposed storyline plans

 When Herman's Head was still on the air, one of its writers was a regular contributor to an online BBS forum devoted to Fox shows.
-He had stated in the forum that if the series were to continue for a fourth season, that four new "head characters" were going to be added for Heddy, so that viewers could see the inner workings of her head.
+He had stated in the forum that if the series were to continue for a fourth season, four new "head characters" were going to be added for Heddy so that viewers could see the inner workings of her head.
 Thus, a new angle to the show would have been added, as it would have been finally understood what made Heddy tick, and had motivated her to be so haughty and manipulative.
 Her head activity would have run in tandem with Herman's.
 With Fox's cancellation of the series after season three, the exploration of "Heddy's head" was never introduced.
-The story line addition was viewed to have made sense, as viewers predicted that Herman and Heddy were still destined to wind up together just as Jay and Louise had.
+The storyline addition was viewed to have made sense, as viewers predicted that Herman and Heddy were still destined to wind up together just as Jay and Louise had.

 In popular culture

 The Simpsons impact

 Both Hank Azaria and Yeardley Smith are cast members of The Simpsons, which debuted on Fox two seasons earlier.
 One episode had Yeardley Smith's character, Louise, after hanging up the telephone, ask her colleague across the room, "Herman, I don't sound like that Lisa Simpson, do I?"
 A similar reference occurs when Mr. Bracken receives a complaint about one of the workers.
-The complainant didn't get the worker's name, but reported that she sounded like a cartoon character.
+The complainant did not get the worker's name but reported that she sounded like a cartoon character.
 After some furtive glances from Louise, Mr. Bracken dresses down a female coworker who sounds like Betty Boop.

-The Simpsons also referenced Herman's Head when Lisa (voiced by Smith) is asked what she is laughing at in the episode "Duffless"; she replies that she has just remembered "a joke I saw on Herman's Head".
+The Simpsons also referenced Herman's Head when Lisa (voiced by Smith) is asked what she is laughing at in the episode "Duffless"; she replies that she has just remembered "a joke I saw on Herman's Head."
 In the later episode "Marge vs. Singles, Seniors, Childless Couples and Teens, and Gays", when Marge Simpson asks him to sign a petition, Comic Book Guy (voiced by Azaria) explains that he only signs petitions to bring back television shows, exclaiming "America needs the wisdom of Herman's Head now more than ever."
-Further, Lisa is revealed to have a Herman's Head-like chorus of her own, seen when she's processing feelings of jealousy over Marge's publishing a novel.
+Further, Lisa is revealed to have a Herman's Head-like chorus of her own, seen when she is processing feelings of jealousy over Marge's publishing a novel.
 When asked about Herman's Head on a Simpsons commentary, Azaria said people were discussing shows that actors would rather forget, stating that he "always had that.
 I didn't love Herman's Head, really."